Meeting transcription turns the recorded audio or video of a meeting into a text document and makes the information easily searchable and accessible.

 Meeting transcripts offer several benefits:

-• They help quickly skim and assess the content and relevance of an meeting.
+- They help quickly skim and assess the content and relevance of a meeting.

-• Most businesses outsource meeting transcription work because it take too long to do it themselves and they need to focus their energy on their business.
+- Most businesses outsource meeting transcription work because it takes too long to do it themselves and they need to focus their energy on their business.

 The challenges of transcribing meetings